Medidata Blog

 Small in Scale and Specialist

-Phase I trials generally recruit 20-80 healthy participants.
-They are usually conducted in person since participants need to be monitored closely and remain on site to track any and all symptoms and regularly measure vitals, as this is the first time the drug is being tested in humans.
+Phase I trials generally recruit 20-80 healthy patients.
+They are usually conducted in person since patients need to be monitored closely and remain on site to track any and all symptoms and regularly measure vitals, as this is the first time the drug is being tested in humans.
 These trials will often engage specialist Phase I clinical trial units, whereas Phase II and III studies can be moved out into more general clinical settings.
 These specialist units are typically private and may be attached to a hospital—it’s imperative to have access to emergency services, should anything go wrong.
 So there’s a need to carefully identify and negotiate with these sites, which can sometimes be an added challenge early on.

 During the pandemic, this was a major barrier for early-stage trials as most staff at hospitals were pulled from clinical trials and into treating COVID patients.
 Additionally, non-urgent cases and visitors were not allowed into hospitals at the peak of the pandemic and healthy volunteers in an early-stage trial would typically fall into that non-urgent category.